woocommerce/qit-documentation/docs/custom-tests/introduction.md

-# Introduction to Custom E2E Tests
+# Introduction to custom E2E tests

 :::info
 The custom E2E tests feature is available as early access.